stomp-js/stompjs/README.md

 [![Build Status](https://travis-ci.org/stomp-js/stompjs.svg?branch=master)](https://travis-ci.org/stomp-js/stompjs)

-This library provides a WebSocket over STOMP client for Web browser or node.js applications.
+This library provides a STOMP over WebSocket client for Web browser or node.js. applications.

 # Introduction

+This repository is for version 5 and above of this library.
+For version 3/4 of this library is maintained at https://github.com/stomp-js/stomp-websocket.

 This library allows you to connect to a STOMP broker over WebSocket.
 This library supports full STOMP specifications and all current protocol variants.
 Most